Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety

 \subsubsection{Attack Success Rate Is Not All We Need}

-While the attack success rate (ASR) is a commonly used metric in safety research, it mainly quantifies how often an attack disrupts a model's output.
-However, this metric overlooks several important factors, such as the severity of the disruption, the model’s resilience to various types of attacks, and the real-world consequences of potential failures.
-A model could still cause harm or mislead decision-making even if its core functionality appears unaffected.
-For instance, an attack might subtly alter a model’s decision-making process without causing an obvious malfunction, but the resulting behavior could have catastrophic effects in real-world applications.
-Such vulnerabilities are often missed by traditional metrics like ASR or failure rate.
+While attack success rate (ASR) is a widely used metric in safety research, it primarily measures how often an attack disrupts a model’s output.
+However, ASR alone overlooks critical factors such as the severity of disruptions, a model’s resilience to different attack types, and the real-world consequences of failures.
+A model might still cause harm or lead to poor decisions even if its primary functionality seems intact.
+For example, an attack could subtly influence the model’s decision-making process without triggering an obvious failure, yet the resulting behavior might have severe consequences in real-world applications.
+Such vulnerabilities are often missed by conventional metrics like ASR or failure rate.

-To better understand a model’s weaknesses—whether in its design, training data, or inference process—it is crucial to define multi-level, fine-grained vulnerability metrics.
-A more comprehensive safety evaluation framework should consider factors such as the model’s susceptibility to different types of attacks, its ability to recover from malicious inputs, and the ethical implications of potential failure modes.
+To gain deeper insights into a model’s vulnerabilities, whether stemming from its design, training data, or inference process, it is essential to develop multi-level, fine-grained vulnerability metrics.
+A comprehensive safety evaluation framework should account for factors such as the model’s susceptibility to diverse attack types, its capacity to recover from malicious inputs, and the ethical implications of potential failure modes.